-We treat a prepayment in full received on the first business day of a month as if it actually had been received on the last business day of the preceding month.
+We may treat any prepayment of principal received on the first business day of a month as if it actually had been received on the last business day of the preceding month.
 We pass through these prepayments on the distribution date in the month of actual receipt.
 For example, a prepayment in full received on the first business day of February is treated as if it had been received on the last business day of January and, therefore, will be passed through on February 25th (or on the next business day, if February 25th is not a business day).